MontelAle/participium/docs/DOCUMENTATION.md

     - The report appears in the dashboard of the **PR Officers**
     - A PR Officer performs a preliminary verification of the content and image
     - **Action**: The PR Officer marks the report as **Accepted** (or Rejected with motivations)
+      - Upon acceptance, the system determines the competent technical office based on the report's category
+      - The PR Officer can choose between two assignment options:
+        - **Manual Assignment**: Select a specific technical officer from the competent office
+        - **Automatic Assignment**: Let the system assign the report to the officer with the lowest workload (fewest assigned reports)
-    - **Outcome**: Upon acceptance, the report status changes to **Assigned**.
-The system routes the report to the competent technical office determined by the problem category (e.g., a "Public Lighting" issue is sent to the _Infrastructure Office_).
+    - **Outcome**: The report status changes to **Assigned** and is routed to the designated technical officer in the competent office (e.g., a "Public Lighting" issue is sent to the _Infrastructure Office_).

 3.  **Technical View (Technical Officer)**:
     - The **Technical Officer** (e.g., `tech_infrastructure_1`) logs into the platform